St. Charles Community College: Campuses

-The 14 campus buildings are connected by a central pedestrian plaza and internal courtyards.

 The main campus also features a .67-mile walking and biking trail and a storybook walk presented by St. Charles City-County Library and the SCC Foundation.
 The trail was completed by Great Rivers Greenway in the fall of 2013 as part of the Dardenne Greenway Trail, linking trails from Legacy Park in Cottleville to Woodlands Sports Park and Rabbit Run Park in St. Peters.

-SCC's second campus, The Center for Healthy Living, is located at One Academy Place in Dardenne Prairie.
+SCC's second campus, the Center for Healthy Living, is located at One Academy Place in Dardenne Prairie.
 The location houses credit and non-credit programs in healthcare and agriculture.